 Sightseeing: In Fairbanks, Anchorage, and Seward; Sternwheeler Riverboat Discovery III, Anchorage Museum, and Alaska Sealife Center.
 Inside visits as shown in UPPERCASE in the tour description, including admission charges where applicable.

-- While wildlife in Alaska is frequently seen, early season (May & early June) and late season (September) departures offer even greater opportunities for viewing a variety of wildlife.
+- While wildlife in Alaska is frequently seen, early season (May & early June) and late-season (September) departures offer even greater opportunities for viewing a variety of wildlife.
 Departures after mid-August should enjoy blazing fall colors.

 - Visiting and participating in activities in these locations is subject to favorable weather conditions.